top of page

 January 28, 2021

 Last night, I finished an online class on Christian mystic Julian of Norwich (1342-1416 C.E.) who lived during the Black Death.
 During that pandemic, one-third to one-half of all people in Europe died.
-Julian is best known for (in the midst of a pandemic that caused most church leaders to turn against nature) declaring "All shall be well.
+In the midst of a pandemic that caused most church leaders to turn against nature, Julian is best known for declaring "All shall be well.
 All shall be well.
 And all manner of things shall be well."
 The class was led by Matthew Fox and Mirabai Starr.
 I found out last night that Mirabai's main teacher was Ram Dass.
-No wonder she resonates with me.
-This morning I read these poetic words by Mirabai--so lovely to meditate on.
+No wonder she resonates with me as in recent decades, he has been one of my main teachers.

-Also, since mid-February I have been reading chapters from a wonderful book by Potawatomi botanist Robin Wall Kimmerer.
+Since mid-February I have also been reading chapters from a wonderful book by Potawatomi botanist Robin Wall Kimmerer.
 Her marvelous book of essays and biographical stories, Braiding Sweetgrass, combines indigenous wisdom, scientific knowledge, otherhood, and the teachings of plants.
-In my opinion, this is the most beautiful writing I have found since the early books by Barbara Kingsolver.
+This is the most beautiful writing I have found since the early books by Barbara Kingsolver.
 Like Mary Oliver, Kimmerer is surely a modern-day mystic.
 She is not only in communion with nature, but she is able to communicate that oneness to the rest of us.
 What a beautiful gift-book to give to friends who love to read.
 Or buy and read it yourself.

 Christianity: An Evolving Faith